-The snow-dusted peaks of the Spanish Pyrenees soar above a bucolic realm of oak and fir forests, ancient stone bridges, and villages linked by age-old shepherds’ paths.
-Our exploration of this beckoning world brings you from Pamplona to Barcelona, and combines breathtaking day hikes with forays into the diversity of cultures that makes northern Spain so intriguing.
-Our hikes lead you to verdant valleys where the ancient Aragonese dialect is still spoken, up to craggy alpine heights where mountain goats scramble, and along the back lanes of stone-built Pyrenean towns that seem lost in time.
-Along the way, you’ll meet the Basque and Catalan people, sample sheep cheeses and hearty wines, and enjoy charming lodgings.
+The peaks of the Spanish Pyrenees soar above a realm of ancient oak and fir forests, stone bridges, and villages linked by shepherds’ paths.
+Our hiking journey traces an arc across the best trails in northern Spain, exploring verdant valleys where the ancient Aragonese dialect is still spoken, heading up to craggy alpine heights where mountain goats scramble, and rambling along the back lanes of stone-built Pyrenean towns.
+Along the way, we enjoy fantastic local cuisine (both on and off the trail!) and meet the welcoming Basque, Aragonese, and Catalan people who make northern Spain so intriguing.

 The hiking and scenery were magnificent, the towns were precious, the group bonded in an amazing way (I am not surprised, as we all love to hike and travel), the leadership was the best, and the pacing was perfect.
 Thank you for a wonderful experience.